 I received a letter issuing charges of violations of the Student Conduct Code to me.
 What does this mean?

 B-level violations of the Student Conduct Code may be resolved administratively without a hearing.
-When an incident is resolved administratively without a hearing, an authorized representative of the Office of the Dean of Students or the Office of Residence Life determines charges and sanctions and communicates these decisions in writing to the student.
+When an incident is resolved administratively without a hearing, an authorized representative of the Office of the Dean of Students or the Office of Housing and Residence Life determines charges and sanctions and communicates these decisions in writing to the student.

 Can a charge or sanction affect my eligibility to play on a team or to participate as an officer of an organization?

 A restriction of privilege impacting participation in specified activities may be issued as a sanction.
-Separate from any sanctions issued, it is possible that eligibility requirements for a particular leadership position, award, or activity preclude participation by a student who has violated College policies.
+Separate from any sanctions issued, it is possible that eligibility requirements for a particular leadership position, award, or activity preclude participation by a student who has violated University policies.
 Check with your particular organization or activity for this eligibility information.

 Contact the Office of Financial Aid for questions about your financial aid requirements.